"Formula 1 in talks with Indianapolis and Las Vegas for third American GP"

 “Formula 1 in talks with Indianapolis and Las Vegas for third American GP”

-Miami Grand Prix won’t debut in 2022 Formula 1 calendar, but behind the scenes they are already busy organizing a third Grand Prix in America.
+The Miami Grand Prix won’t make its Formula 1 debut until 2022, but behind the scenes, a third Grand Prix in America is already underway.
 Apparently, the royal class is in talks with the Indianapolis Motor Speedway and the city of Las Vegas.

 Although the current owners of Formula 1 themselves hail from America, the sport is actually not as popular there as you might expect.
 Many Americans prefer American racing classes such as IndyCar or NASCAR.
 In recent years, Liberty Media has done everything to gain attention in its own country.
 For example, she has already made a successful collaboration with Netflix for the documentary Drive to Survive, which attracts huge numbers of viewers every year.